OPCFoundation/UA-Nodeset/readme.md

 **If someone is looking for the officially released version of the UANodeSets they must follow the links in the specification.**

 When the files are reviewed and published a tag will be created in this repo with the publication date specified in the UANodeSet.
-Note that adding tags is a step that was added late in the process so tags prior to 2019-05-01 do not exist.
+Note that adding tags is a step that was added late in the process so tags prior to 2019-05-01 do not exist and users must use the dates on the commits.

-There are current 3 branches in the repository:
+There are currently3 branches in the repository:
-* master
+* master (currently v1.05)
 * v1.04
 * v1.03

 These branches correspond to a release of the OPC UA specification.
-When a companion specification is released it will be added to the branch that matches the current release of the specification.
+When a companion specification is released it will be added to the branch that matches the release of the OPC UA specification used.
 If errata are later published for a companion specification the version in the appropriate branch will be updated.

 For testing purposes, files for companion specifications are updated to use the current version of the OPC UA specification, however, these versions are not normative until the companion specification working group approves the move to the new OPC UA version.

+### <a name="amendments">Amendments
+The OPC UA working group publishes extensions to the 1.04 specification in the form of amendments.
+When these amendments are being developed and reviewed the Nodes are added to the UANodeSet in the master branch with 'Draft' as the ReleaseStatus.
+When an amendment is released the Nodes have their ReleaseStatus set to 'Released' and are added to the UANodeSet in the v1.04 branch.
+The UANodeSet is also published on the OPC Foundation website and a tag is added to the v1.04 branch.

+Companion specification working groups that depend on specific amendments must ensure that they reference a UANodeSet which includes the Nodes definedin the Amendment.
+This is done by specifying a minimum publication date for the core UANodeSet.